kurianbenoy/kurianbenoy-website/_posts/2021-07-19-Resize-images.md

 author: 'Kurian Benoy'
 ---

-Resizing images to smaller dimension to meet size requirements is needed for most of application processes in India like Entrance Exams.
+Resizing images to smaller dimension to satisfy the file size or height/width requirements is something we have faced multiple times.
-It has been needed recently to resize some images for this website, when writing articles.  always relied some online tools to resize, which is full of ads.
+Most of the online tools which I previously used were full of advertisments, and even required to login which is something I hated a lot.
-Recently I tried to do it with Python and pretty easy to do it.
+Today I learned to do this tedious job with python and it's pretty easy also.

 Library used: Pillow